-Skip the pre-made patties and make your own Protein-Powered Veggie Burgers.
+Skip the pre-made patties and make your own High Protein Veggie Burgers.
 Flavorful veggie burgers are easier than ever in this 20-minute recipe with only 3 main ingredients.
-Packed with colorful veggies, black beans, and the protein-packed star of the show: HAPPY LITTLE PLANTS® products!
+Packed with colorful veggies, black beans, and the protein-packed plant based meat.

 Disclosure: This post has been sponsored by ©2020 Cultivated Foods LLC.
 All opinions are my own, I never feature a brand that I don’t love!